 Restaurants can take advantage of this trend by offering food fusion on their own menu.
 What type of food do you already sell?
 What new, complementary flavors can you introduce?
 For example, while perogies are traditionally European, most Asian cultures have similar dumplings.
 You could swap or blend the traditional fillings for a new fusion that will stand out to clients and keep you on-trend.

-Food fusion has gotten people interested in new flavor combinations.
+Food fusion has gotten people interested in new flavor combinations and this is an exciting food trend.
 It can be difficult to put flavors together that have never been done before, and mixing some flavors can be a disaster.
 If you focus on what locals in your area haven’t gotten to experience yet, though, you’ll be able to stay on-trend.
 You don’t even have to mix flavors across cultures—just introduce new flavors and flavor combinations to your clientele.

 Desserts are attempting this by mixing sweet and spicy.
 Chocolate and cayenne, vanilla and cardamom, caramel and black pepper—the list goes on.
 McDonald’s captured this trend ahead of its time in China, offering chili oil as a topping for its vanilla soft serve.
 Chili oil was already a common topping in the area—but for noodles.
 By mixing chili oil with vanilla soft serve, McDonald’s took two popular flavors and offered them in a new way.
 Look at the flavor options you already have, and see if new combinations are possible.